tazama-lf/tazama-lf.github.io/content/contact/join.md

 # Join the Tazama Project Committees: A Call to Action

-At Tazama, we have several groups that are open for you to join and seeing collaborators.
+At Tazama, we have several groups that are open for you to join and meet with other collaborators.

 ## Technical Steering Committee (TSC)